Syrinca/Cefender/README.md

 5. After the scan, you will be prompted to delete the detected malicious files or exit the antivirus.

-6. If you choose to delete the files, the script will commence the deletion process.
+6. If you choose to delete the files, the antivirus will commence the deletion process.

-7. Upon successful deletion of the files, the script will display a message confirming the completion.
+7. Upon successful deletion of the files, the antivirus will display a message confirming the completion.

 8. Press any key to exit the antivirus.